mellinoe/veldrid-docs/articles/getting-started/getting-started-part2.md

 Our vertex data has only two elements: a 2-float position, and a 4-float color.

 To create a Pipeline, we also need a set of shaders.
 Shader code is a bit outside of the scope of this tutorial, so I have provided some pre-written shaders which can be used to draw our multi-colored quad.
-Copy [these assets](https://github.com/mellinoe/veldrid-samples/tree/master/src/GettingStarted/Shaders) into your project and set them to Copy to Output upon build.
-Included are shaders for all graphics backends.
+Copy [these assets](https://github.com/mellinoe/veldrid-samples/tree/master/src/GettingStarted/Shaders) into your project and set them to "Copy to Output" upon build.
+Shaders for all graphics backends are included.
 To load our [Veldrid.Shader](xref:Veldrid.Shader) objects, we will use a helper function which simply selects the appropriate file from the "Shaders" subdirectory and loads it into a Shader.
 For simplicity, the filename is assumed to be the name of the shader stage (vertex or fragment).

 ```C#
 private static Shader LoadShader(ShaderStages stage)